marklieberman/ComfyUI-Liebs-Picker/README.md

 * Mouse-wheel, Left/Right arrow keys, or AD keys to navigate between images in single image view.

-## Included Nodes

-### Image Picker

-The standard image picker used to select which input images are passed to the output.

 ### Image Picker (SEGS)

 See: [LiebsPickerSEGS.json](./docs/workflows/LiebsPickerSEGS.json) for an example workflow.